danielmocan/graphql-api-starter/README.md

 #### To Do List
+- [ ] Decouple controller from any database/moongoose dependency
 - [ ] Add validation for fields
 - [ ] Add Error handling
 - [ ] Document all the way all this is connected